 A beginners guide to Solar energy.

-Solar panels are becoming a popular choice for powering homes and businesses with clean, renewable energy.
+Solar panels are becoming a popular choice in Telford for powering homes and businesses with clean, renewable energy.
 But how do they actually work?

 This beginner’s guide will simplify the science behind solar panels, explaining how they convert sunlight into electricity.